SunnyViewTech/docs/my-website/docs/Dollars-MOTS/getstarted.md

 ![](../img/2024_01_06_13_39_27.png)

-At this point, you can enter your text in the frontend program and click the send button.
+At this point, you can enter your text in the frontend program and click the Send button.

 ![](../img/2024_01_06_13_42_06.png)